joehand/dat-publish/readme.md

 * `port`: Port for http server
 * `discovery`: Public Dat peer.
 Join Dat swarm after a dat-push is finished.

+### Single Archive Options

+You can choose a single archive to serve at the root.
+This allows you to do things like publish a static website.
+By default it will serve `index.html` at the root and the filelist at `metadata.json`.

+If you have a single archive to publish, run:

+* `dat-publish server-key --single-archive`

+If you have multiple archives on your dat-archiver, you need to specify the archive key to serve as root:

+* `dat-publish server-key --archive=<dat-link>`

+To overwrite the index page, use the index option:

+* `dat-publish server-key --single-archive --index=foo.html`

 ## API

 ### `var publish = datPublish({opts})``